Getting the most out of your starter kit: The starters guide to Vaping July 07 2016

 When should I clean my tank? www.wickandwireco.com.au

 If you happen to burn out your coil, the juice in your tank can be spoiled.
 If you've changed the coil and still have a funny or burnt taste then it's time to clean your tank out.
+If your tank isn't "spitting" then it needs a clean.
 The easiest way to do this is as follows:

 Unscrew your tank from the base of your mod. www.wickandwireco.com.au

 Unscrew the glass part and top part where your drip tip mouthpiece are.

 Remove the drip tip by pulling it out. www.wickandwireco.com.au

 Unscrew your coil & put this to the side - you cannot wash this